home theatre films television biography shop more all sites

 Nimbala speaks mostly via interpreter, but sometimes in English.
 Mokae gives a commanding performance, totally convincing.

 The episode is highly regarded: "It is one of the best of the best episodes - it avoids both an easy slam of pharmaceutical companies (even though they of course have much to answer for, they are not entirely dens of iniquity), and rosy-tinted or naïve solutions for Africa.
 Pres Nimbala of the fictional Equatorial Kuhndu is played by the wonderful Zakes Mokae, with real dignity, agony and integrity.
 The impact of this episode has not diminished since the first time I watched it- and having known friends die of AIDS in E Africa, and seen the tragic cycles of violence and corruption that compound the problems, it is painfully close to the bone.
 The conclusion of the episode breaks your heart - but is all too realistic.
 But as ever, the intensity and seriousness is given Shakespearean counterpoint, with the whole sequence of Ainsley Hayes’ drubbing of Sam and her subsequent recruitment".
 (Mark Meynell at Quaerentia- markmeynell.wordpress.com- included with kind permission).

 Images from the DVD of the episode.

 Mokae does the voiceover of Mr. Bakoosa in The Valiant Little Tailor, part of the HBO animation Happily Ever After: Fairy Tales for Every Child.
 Written by Daryl Nickens and directed by Bruce W. Smith.
 2001.

-Mokae appears in African dress and gives his usual affable performance, though in the running scenes it is clear he is no marathon runner.
+Mokae appears in African dress and gives his usual affable performance, encouraging Monk to regain his confidence, though in the running scenes it is clear Mokae is no marathon runner.

 click arrows for more pages